Estimate Time8 min

 When it comes to choosing an annuity, first consider what you need the annuity to do: build savings or create income.
 Be sure to compare the cost against the value of each additional guarantee, feature, and benefit—and only pay for what you need.

 To maximize your tax-deferred savings, choose a low-cost deferred variable annuity.
-According to Morningstar Annuity Research Center, variable annuity annual fees range widely, with an industry average of 1.04%.4,5 Of course, you will pay more if you need to address a specific risk with a guarantee, such as a guaranteed living benefit, which provides income or asset protection from down markets.
+According to Morningstar Annuity Research Center, variable annuity annual fees range widely, with an industry average of 1.05%.4,5 However, you will pay more if you need to address a specific risk with a guarantee, such as a guaranteed living benefit, which provides income or asset protection from down markets.

 Learn more: Fidelity's low-cost FPRA